Sphagnum: Description

-Cellular structure

 Sphagnum has a distinctive cellular structure.
+The stem portion consists of two important sections.
+The pith which is the site of food production and storage, and the cortical layer which serves to absorb water and protect the pith.
 Mosses have no vascular system to move water and nutrients around the plant.
-Thus tissues are thin and usually one cell thick to allow these to diffuse easily.
+Thus tissues are thin and usually one cell thick to allow them to diffuse easily.
 Sphagnum mosses have two distinct cell types.
-There are normal photosynthesising cells with chlorophyll.
-Additionally there are larger Aline or retort cells.
-These are barrel shaped.
-They have pores and soak up water like a sponge.
-These unique cells mean Sphagnum can keep the habitat watery by releasing water to keep bogs waterlogged.
-Walker (2019) describes Sphagnum thus as 'habitat manipulators'.
+There are small, green, living cells with chlorophyll (chlorophyllose cells) that produce food for the plant.
+Additionally, there are larger hyaline or retort cells that are barrel shaped and have a pore at one end to allow for water absorption and improved water-holding capacity.
+These unique cells help Sphagnum to retain water during prolonged UV exposure.

 Lifecycle

 Sphagnum, like all other land plants, has an alternation of generations; like other bryophytes, the haploid gametophyte generation is dominant and persistent.
 Unlike other mosses, the long-lived gametophytes do not rely upon rhizoids to assist in water uptake.

 Sphagnum species can be unisexual (male or female, dioecious) or bisexual (male and female gametes produced from the same plant; monoecious); In North America, 80% of Sphagnum species are unisexual.

 Gametophytes have substantial asexual reproduction by fragmentation, producing much of the living material in sphagnum peatlands.

 Swimming sperm fertilize eggs contained in archegonia that remain attached to the female gametophyte.
 The sporophyte is relatively short-lived, and consists almost entirely of a shiny green, spherical spore capsule that becomes black with spores.
 Sporophytes are raised on stalks to facilitate spore dispersal, but unlike other mosses, Sphagnum stalks are produced by the maternal gametophyte.
 Tetrahedral haploid spores are produced in the sporophyte by meiosis, which are then dispersed when the capsule explosively discharges its cap, called an operculum, and shoots the spores some distance.
 The spores germinate to produce minute protonemae, which start as filaments, can become thalloid, and can produce a few rhizoids.
 Soon afterwards, the protonema develops buds and these differentiate into its characteristic, erect, leafy, branched gametophyte with chlorophyllose cells and hyaline cells.
-This stage dominates the environment where Sphagnum grows, obliterating and burying the protonema and eventually building up into layers of dead moss called peat.

 Carpets of living Sphagnum may be attacked by various fungi, and one fungus that is also a mushroom, Sphagnurus paluster, produces conspicuous dead patches.
 When this fungus and other agarics attack the protonema, Sphagnum is induced to produce nonphotosynthetic gemmae that can survive the fungal attack and months later germinate to produce new protonema and leafy gametophytes.
-It is unknown whether the leafy stage can produce such gemmae.